 Place search with Geocoding API

-This tutorial shows how to search places using the MapTiler Geocoding API.
+This step-by-step tutorial shows how to search places using the MapTiler Geocoding API.

 The map shows as a red dot the first search result for “Austin”.